nmlambo/blue-robot-job-board/README.md

 - Redux Toolkit for state management
 - Tailwind CSS
 - Framer Motion for animations
-- next-themes for dark mode
+- next-themes for dark/light mode
 - Jest for testing

 ## Login Details

+For demo purposes, you can use **any username and password** to "log in".
+This is a simulated authentication.

 Username: `<user-name>`
 Password: `<password>`

+🚀 Getting Started

+- Install Dependencies

+🏃 Run Dev Server

+- npm run dev

+🧪 Run Tests

+- npm run test